Twin Cities, Gemini

 The cabin was dimly lit, containing about six beds, four of which were occupied.
-The people in the beds were in uniform but in a uniform different from the one Werner wore.
-The people in the bed looked completely worn out.
+The cabin residents were all in uniform but in a uniform different from the one Werner wore.
+The people in the beds looked completely worn out.
 Like how the gamblers at the casino looked when they’d bet the last of what they brought with them and lost.

 Prisoners, Werner’s mind supplied.